-If student is enrolling from a non-state school to a state school (or vice versa), the school can request a Transfer Note .
+If your child is enrolling from a non-state school to a state school (or vice versa), the new school can request a Transfer Note from the previous school.

-If a student has moved from interstate, the school can request consent from parents to obtain student information from the previous school using the Interstate Student Data Transfer Note .
+If your child has moved to Queensland from interstate, the new school can request consent from you to obtain your child's information from the previous school using the Interstate Student Data Transfer Note .
 This system enables new schools to support the educational placements of new students.

-A Transfer Note is not required for students transferring their enrolment from one state school to another (including primary to secondary).
+A Transfer Note is not required for students transferring their enrolment from one Queensland state school to another (including primary to secondary).

 This page was last reviewed on 25 Oct 2016